Search

 Low visibility for riders

-In a low floor van, wheelchair users are seated low down in the vehicle, in the lowered channel of the van.
+In a low-floor van, wheelchair users are seated low down in the vehicle, in the lowered channel.
 This means they can’t see out the windows.

 Less comfortable because riders are so close to the ground